 If you are not looking to travel but want to add your own travel organization to visit.org there is a designated section just for that.
 ‘Visit.org lets your org raise funds and awareness for your cause by opening your door to visitors.’
-Simply fill out a few brief questions and submit it to begin the steps to helping your organization.
+Simply fill out a few brief questions and submit them to begin the steps to help your organization.

 The website also includes the difficulty level of the tour, appropriate clothing and equipment and the number of tour participants preparing the tour-goer for their trip extremely well.